Travel guide

-eSIM for Vietnam: Coverage, Viettel, and How Much Data to Get
+eSIM for Vietnam: Coverage, Viettel & How Much Data to Bring

-Vietnam is one of Southeast Asia's top destinations, and staying connected will change your trip: maps for Hanoi's motorbike chaos, a translator in the markets, and data for booking on the fly.
-A Vietnam eSIM gives you internet as soon as you land, without having to find a store or pay your carrier's exorbitant roaming fees.
-Here you'll find coverage, local operators, GB, and activation in 1 minute.
+Vietnam is one of Southeast Asia's star destinations, and arriving connected changes your trip: maps for Hanoi's motorbike chaos, a translator in Hoi An's markets, and data to book a night train or a Ha Long Bay excursion on the fly.
+A Vietnam eSIM gives you internet as soon as you land, without having to find a store or pay your operator's expensive roaming fees.
+Here's information on coverage, local operators, how many GB to bring, and how to activate it in a minute.

 Does an eSIM work in Vietnam?

 Yes.
-An eSIM works in Vietnam if your phone is compatible: it connects to local networks like a physical SIM, but without a card or paperwork.
-You install it before leaving home, land in Hanoi or Ho Chi Minh, and have data in 1 minute, without visiting any store.
+An eSIM works in Vietnam if your mobile is compatible: it connects to local networks like a physical SIM, but without a card or paperwork.
+You install it before leaving home, land in Hanoi or Ho Chi Minh, and have data in 1 minute, without going to any store or waiting in line at the airport.

-In Vietnam, cheap physical SIMs are sold on every corner, but they involve haggling, changing your usual card, and sometimes document registration.
-With an eSIM, you save all that: you arrive at Noi Bai Airport (Hanoi) or Tan Son Nhat (Ho Chi Minh) already connected, order your Grab to the hotel, and start your trip without friction.
+In Vietnam, cheap physical SIMs are sold on every corner, especially in the tourist areas of Hanoi and Ho Chi Minh, but they involve bargaining, changing your usual card, and sometimes a document registration that becomes inconvenient if you're in a hurry.
+With an eSIM, you save all that: you arrive at Noi Bai (Hanoi) or Tan Son Nhat (Ho Chi Minh) airport already connected, order your Grab to the hotel, and start your trip seamlessly from the first minute.

 Backpacker using an eSIM for Vietnam with views of Ha Long Bay